-Providing learners with the opportunity to share their accomplishments, struggles, even moments of confusion, encourages them to focus on their personal strengths and weaknesses.
+Providing learners with the opportunity to share their accomplishments, struggles, and even moments of confusion, encourages them to focus on their personal strengths and weaknesses.

 In doing so, they become aware of the skills they have developed and, the ones that require some more refining.

-This invites them to become more invested in their learning opportunities, the goals they work towards and activities they pursue in getting there.
+This invites them to become more invested in their learning opportunities, the goals they work towards and the activities they pursue in getting there.
 Learners can then begin to direct their own learning.

 It builds stronger connections between learning experiences: